 Jujutsu Kaisen isn’t no

-The anime isn’t afraid to show off the fact that it takes inspiration from shows like Bleach and
+The anime isn’t afraid to show off the fact that it takes inspiration from shows like

 This shows in the characters interactions, personalities, experiences, and that shows up in the life lessons you learn also.

 Let’s talk about that, and see if you can take something practical from the anime, and apply it to life.

 Jujutsu Kaisen Life Lessons:

 1. If you have the power, use it to help others